KUED

-KUED (channel 7), branded PBS Utah, is a PBS member television station in Salt Lake City, Utah, United States.
-The station is owned by the University of Utah, and has studios at the Eccles Broadcast Center on Wasatch Drive in the northeastern section of Salt Lake City; its transmitter is located on Farnsworth Peak in the Oquirrh Mountains, southwest of Salt Lake City.
+KUED (channel 7), branded as PBS Utah, is a PBS member television station in Salt Lake City, Utah, United States.
+It is owned by the University of Utah (U of U) alongside KUEN (channel 9) and public radio stations KUER-FM (90.1 MHz) and KUUB (88.3 FM).
+The four outlets share studios at the Eccles Broadcast Center on the U of U campus on South Wasatch Drive in the northeastern section of Salt Lake City; KUED's transmitter is located on Farnsworth Peak in the Oquirrh Mountains, southwest of Salt Lake City.
 KUED has a large network of broadcast translators that extend its over-the-air coverage throughout Utah.

-Prior to July 2018, KUED was one of two PBS member stations serving Utah, the other being Provo-licensed KBYU-TV (channel 11), owned by Brigham Young University.
+Prior to July 2018, KUED was one of two PBS member stations serving Utah, the other being Provo-based KBYU-TV (channel 11), owned by Brigham Young University.
 In October 2017, it was announced that KBYU would drop PBS programming on June 30, 2018, in favor of its own BYUtv service, leaving KUED as the sole PBS station for the state.

 History

 Logo as "KUED 7"; used until November 24, 2019.

 The station first signed on the air on January 20, 1958, with an episode of The Friendly Giant.
 The station originally broadcast from improvised studios set up in the basement of the old student union building on the University of Utah campus.
-The station had humble beginnings with no props, primitive equipment, and a donated transmitter, courtesy of Time-Life Inc., then-owners of KTVT (channel 4, now KTVX).
+The station had humble beginnings with no props, primitive equipment, and a donated transmitter, courtesy of Time-Life Inc., then-owner of KTVT (channel 4, now KTVX).
 A $100,000 grant from the Ford Foundation made it possible from KUED to sign on the air.

 Early programming was purely educational, in some cases consisting of nothing more than a teacher standing in front of a chalk board and lecturing.
 About half of the programs aired were locally produced, with the rest coming from National Educational Television (NET) and other sources.
 When PBS succeeded NET in 1970, the focus of programming changed to educational and entertainment programming.

-For most of the time from 1965 to 1988, KUED was the default NET/PBS member station for most of Montana; cable systems in most of the state from Butte eastward piped in KUED.
+For most of the time from 1961 to 1988, KUED was the default NET/PBS member station for most of Montana; cable systems in most of the state from Butte eastward piped in KUED.
 When KUSM signed on from Bozeman as the first public television station in Montana, it simulcast KUED for PBS programming for its first three years on the air as part of a partnership between the U of U and KUSM's owner, Montana State University.
 This gave KUSM time to train its staff and build local support.
 In 1988, TCI Cable, which by then had become the dominant cable provider in most of Montana, began phasing out KUED, with KUSM completely replacing KUED across TCI's footprint by 1990.

 After having branded with its call letters and channel number for virtually its entire history, KUED announced on November 4, 2019, that it would rebrand as "PBS Utah" on November 25, adopting the updated national PBS logo and branding that was unveiled the same day.